Saayam61/Machine-Learning/README.md

 ## Projects
 **1. Rock vs Mine Prediction**

-In this project, we use sonar data to classify objects as either rocks or mines.
-The notebook includes data preprocessing, feature extraction, model training, and evaluation.
+In this project, we use sonar data to classify objects as either **rocks** or **mines**.
+The notebook includes data preprocessing, feature extraction, model training, evaluation and building a predictive system.

 Machine Learning Model Used: **Logistic Regression Model**

 **2. Diabetes Prediction**

-This project involves building a model to predict whether a person has diabetes based on various medical parameters.
-The notebook covers data preprocessing, exploratory data analysis, model training, and evaluation.
+This project involves building a model to predict whether a person has **diabetes** based on various medical parameters.
+The notebook covers data preprocessing, exploratory data analysis, model training, evaluation and building a predictive system.

 Machine Learning Model Used: **Support Vector Machine (SVM) Classifier Model**

 **3. Spam Mail Prediction**

+This project includes developing a model to predict if the mail is a **spam** mail or **ham (normal)** mail.
+The notebook contains data preprocessing, label encoding, feature extraction, model training, evaluation and building a predictive system.

+Machine Learning Model Used: **Logistic Regression Model**